hdlguy/html_experiments/instrument_server/readme.md

 urls.py - tells Django what URLs go to which function call.

 ### ./instrument_server/
-This folder contains the files created when the Django project is created.
+This folder contains the standard files created when the Django project is created.